seancorfield/seancorfield.github.io/content/md/posts/2023/12/31/long-term-funding-6.md

 [**Concurrency and Parallelism**](https://clojure-doc.org/articles/language/concurrency_and_parallelism/)
 and
 [**Polymorphism**](https://clojure-doc.org/articles/language/polymorphism/)
-guides still have a number of "TBD" items that I'm not qualified to write!
+guides still have a number of "TBD" items that I don't feel qualified to write!
 Volunteers welcome!

 Thank you to [@adham-omran](https://github.com/adham-omran) for a PR that